aendie/Pyalmanac-Py3/README.md

 Pyalmanac is implemented using Ephem (originally named PyEphem), which in turn uses XEphem that is based on the VSOP87D algorithms.
 XEphem is also 'end of life' as no further updates are planned, however the major discrepancies are related to the projected speed of Earth's rotation.
-The discrepancies in GHA between Ephem and Skyfield 1.31 can be summarized thus:
+The discrepancies in GHA between Ephem and Skyfield 1.31 (both UTC-time based) can be summarized thus:

 * in 2020:&nbsp;&nbsp; 00.0 to 00.1 arcMINUTES GHA too high
 * in 2030:&nbsp;&nbsp; 04.0 to 04.8 arcMINUTES GHA too high